Red Hill Valley Parkway: Construction

 The expressway unofficially opened on November 3, 2007.
 The opening was accompanied by the Road to Hope race run by 150 people.
 The parkway was originally scheduled to be officially opened to vehicular traffic on November 16, 2007 but the date was postponed to November 17, 2007.
 The final estimate of construction cost was $245 million for the 7 km long expressway.

-$120 million of the cost was paid for by the provincial government.
+Some $120 million of the cost was paid for by the provincial government.

 In 2016, the existing ramps from the Red Hill Valley Parkway to Stone Church Road were incorporated into the new Upper Red Hill Valley Parkway, an arterial road extension to link to the parkway from Trinity Church Road and the Red Hill Business Park.

+In 2019, after multiple fatalities from collisions on the highway, the City of Hamilton ordered an inquiry into road friction.
+The $28 million inquiry found that there was low friction on the highway that led to those collisions.
+The inquiry also found that there was withheld information that could have led to lower speed limits and other safety measures to prevent further collisions.
+The city has since repaved the parkway in 2019, which has led to reduced collisions on the parkway.